Jesse-Jens/HA-Management/README.md

 ## Quick start

 Run the installer script on a fresh Ubuntu system to set up all dependencies, create a Python virtual environment and initialize the database.
+The script waits for any active apt or dpkg operations so you never need to remove lock files.
 Add the `cleaninstall` argument to reinstall everything and reset the database:

 ```bash
 ./install.sh [cleaninstall]